1. What article topics do you accept?

 2. What process is used to review and accept articles?

-Twice a year, the Journal releases a call for articles on topics related to future issues.
-The Journal also accepts articles that are submitted outside the formal “call for papers” process.
-When articles are received they are reviewed for appropriateness, based on content and academic rigor.
+When articles are received, they are reviewed for appropriateness, based on content and academic rigor.
 If appropriate, they enter the review process.
 If an article is determined not to be a match for the Journal, it is returned to the author with explanation.

-Once an author makes the recommended changes to an article, the article is reviewed.
+Once an author makes the recommended changes to an article, the article is reviewed again.
 The author is then notified as to whether the article has been accepted for publication or not.
 If accepted, the article is then edited, footnotes checked, and final preparations for publication made.

 3. How long will it be until I hear whether my article has been accepted?